Yandex Cloud

 2. Optionally, enter a description for the cluster.

-3. Select the environment where you want to create your cluster (the environment cannot be changed after cluster creation):
+3. Select the environment where you want to create your cluster (you cannot change the environment once the cluster is created):

 • PRODUCTION: For stable versions of your applications.